AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/recurring.md

 # Automating recurring Analytics reports

-Set up automatic, recurring Analytics reports for your data pipeline with fresh metrics on a schedule.
-By using the Reporting API with rolling date formulas, a single report request can run a scheduled call without manual modification--and deliver current data to wherever your pipeline needs it.
+Set up recurring Analytics reports for your automated workflow with fresh metrics on a schedule.
+By using the Reporting API with rolling date formulas, a single, report request can be scheduled without manual modification and deliver current data to your pipeline.

 Use automated, recurring report data for the following: